soniaarora/SoftwareSpendReporter/README.md

 1. Download Gradle 5.1.1 using link [Binaries](https://gradle.org/next-steps/?version=5.1.1&format=bin)
 2. Unpack the distribution
-a.
-Create a new directory `C:\Gradle` with File Explorer.
+    1. Create a new directory `C:\Gradle` with File Explorer.
-b.
-Open a second File Explorer window and go to the directory where the Gradle distribution was downloaded.
+    2. Open a second File Explorer window and go to the directory where the Gradle distribution was downloaded.
 Double-click the ZIP archive to expose the content.
 Drag the content folder `gradle-5.1.1` to your newly created `C:\Gradle` folder.
-c.
-Alternatively you can unpack the Gradle distribution ZIP into C:\Gradle using an archiver tool of your choice.
+    3. Alternatively you can unpack the Gradle distribution ZIP into C:\Gradle using an archiver tool of your choice.
 3. Configure your system environment
-a.
-In File Explorer right-click on the `This PC` (or `Computer`) icon, then click `Properties` -> `Advanced System Settings` -> `Environmental Variables`
+    1. In File Explorer right-click on the `This PC` (or `Computer`) icon, then click `Properties` -> `Advanced System Settings` -> `Environmental Variables`
-b.
-Under `System Variables` select `Path`, then click `Edit`
+    2. Under `System Variables` select `Path`, then click `Edit`
-c.
-Add a new entry for `C:\Gradle\gradle-5.1.1\bin`
+    3. Add a new entry for `C:\Gradle\gradle-5.1.1\bin`
-d.
-Click OK to save.
+    4. Click OK to save.
 4. To verify, restart cmd and type `gradle –v` in cmd

 ## Run Solution